 Our current work in this country is based on developing and testing a data toolkit to benefit a program that fosters sustainability for medium cities.

 GIZ Data Project Cycle

 In partnership with the GIZ Data Lab, this project seeks to create a Toolkit to guide GIZ in the use of nontraditional data sources throughout the project lifecycle.
 The tool is being designed and developed from a thorough analysis of GIZ processes, aiming to understand how and where non-traditional sources of data can be leveraged in the formulation, design, implementation and evaluation of their projects.
-The Toolkit, designed with the user in mind, will be tested and tried to support GIZ Ecuador’s “Ciudades Intermedia Sostenibles” II.
-This project will conclude in October 2020.
+The Toolkit, designed with the user in mind, was tested and tried to support GIZ Ecuador’s “Ciudades Intermedia Sostenibles” II.